 Carl Galloway founded the Maitland Telephone Exchange in 1910.
 He moved the telephone company to Winter Park and the company later sold to Southern Bell.
 Splicer tools, construction lineman tools some of the equipment displayed throughout the museum.
 A Calculagraph Machine on display; operators used it to record the time of a long distance call.
 A telephone booth also on display.
 The telephone booth popular from the 1920s through the 1960s.
 I recommend visiting the museums.

-Bulow Plantation Ruins is located on 3501 Old Kings Road in Flagler Beach.
+Bulow Plantation Ruins Historic State Park located on 3501 Old Kings Road in Flagler Beach.
 Charles Wilhelm Bulow ran Bulow Plantation and Sugar Mill with his son John Joachim Bulow from 1820 until 1836 until the Seminole Indians burned down the plantation.
 The sugar mill was left in ruins.
 Because it was made of coquina, it was not burned to the ground.
 You can walk to the ruins that is 1/4 mile or you can drive.
 Most of the people at the park walked to the site.

 Bulow Plantation was the largest sugar plantation of the twelve plantations on the east coast of Florida from St. Augustine to Cape Canaveral.
 The Plantation consisted of 6,675 acres; one thousand acres was used to plant sugar cane.
 Two nature trails are in the park.
 One trail leads to the slave quarters, sugar mill ruins and picnic area; the other trail leads to the Springhouse where food was stored.
 On the site of the ruins, there are plaques that give a detailed history of sugar cane production.